romanbaranov/kafka-exercises/add-data/README.md

-# kafka-exercises: jdbc-sink
+# kafka-exercises: jdbc-sink-timestamp-ext
-Learn and get hands-on experience working with streaming data
+Learn and get hands-on experience working with streaming data.
+Transform and add data not present in original message

 ## Prerequisites
 - docker